w3f/w3f-education/docs/introsubstrate.md

 sidebar_position: 1
 ---

-# Introduction to Substrate & FRAME
+# indexduction to Substrate & FRAME

 Developed by the Technical Education team at the Web3 Foundation, this course provides a comprehensive overview of the Substrate blockchain framework and building blockchains.

 :::note Prerequisites

-Before starting, it would be wise to either have experience with Rust, or have taken our [Intro to Rust course](introrust.md).
+Before starting, it would be wise to either have experience with Rust, or have taken our [index to Rust course](indexrust.md).
 Substrate depends heavily on Rust, and it will be elaborated on extensively in this course.

 :::

 This course will provide a solid foundation in navigating the creation and modification of custom blockchain modules, called **pallets**.
-This course will serve as an introduction into becoming a Substrate developer, the factors involved, as well as a guided, hands on portion to building a custom FRAME pallet.
+This course will serve as an indexduction into becoming a Substrate developer, the factors involved, as well as a guided, hands on portion to building a custom FRAME pallet.

 In this course, you will: